cocos/cocos-docs/en/ui-system/components/engine/ui-batch.md

 ### Before v3.4.1

-Total vertex number in the scene exceeds the maximum capacity of a MeshBuffer (65535.)
+The total vertex number in the scene exceeds the maximum capacity of a MeshBuffer (65535).

 ### After v3.4.1